langpavel/lumbur/README.md

 4. Run `npm run start:dev` for development or `npm start` for production.

-5. Build your app within the `src` directory using the existing files as a template.  :)
+5. Build your app within the `src` directory using the existing files as a template.
+Searching for `NOTE:` throughout this repo should point you towards the areas of the code you will likely need to customize.  :)

 6. Any static files should of course go within the `static` directory, and feel free to replace the `favicon.ico` with your own.

 7. Add some tests if you want!
 See the `test` directory.

+8. Update this README.  ;)